 To add your signature to your email message, click on File, Insert, Signature if you have a signature saved that you use for job searching.
 If you haven't created an email signature, type your contact information (name, email address, phone, LinkedIn) at the bottom of your message.

-06How to Attach a Resume and Cover Letter to an Email Message
+Attach Your Resume and Cover Letter to an Email Message

 Click to select the file you want to add to your email message, and then click on Insert to attach the document to your email message.
 Take the time to carefully proofread the message before you send it.